EtienneK/cv/cv.md

     **Standard Bank** (Johannesburg, South Africa)

-    I am currently working as a Solution Architect for Digital Platforms at Standard Bank — the largest bank in Africa.
+    I am currently working as a Solutions Architect for Digital Platforms at Standard Bank — the largest bank in Africa.
 This role requires me to find and implement solutions to complex business and technical problems on a daily basis.
 I work with business and engineering to deliver executable architectures for digital products on mobile- and web platforms.

     During my time in this role I've been very fortunate to work on some very interesting projects.
 Some examples of projects that I have worked on thus far: